OpenCollarTeam/OpenCollar/README.md

 OpenCollar source code and creative resource are covered and protected by strong [copyleft](https://en.wikipedia.org/wiki/Copyleft "What does "copyleft" mean?") licenses.

-* All LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).
+* LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).

-* All creative content is licensed as and must remain under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/).
+* Creative content is licensed as and must remain under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/).

 * Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Role Play Device](https://raw.githubusercontent.com/OpenCollar/opencollar/master/LICENSE).

 **NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar goes beyond personal use (i.e. commercial redistribution).
-For summarized licenses, try: [tl;drLegal](https://tldrlegal.com/)
+For human-readable summaries of various licenses, check out [tl;drLegal](https://tldrlegal.com/)